 - Failure to engage with the Home Office positively or to respond to any Home Office enquiries in a timely manner

-If the application is refused and it can be identified that either the caseworker made an error in processing in the application, or if the submitted supporting documentation was not considered, the employer can apply to for a correction under an Error Request Form.
+If the application is refused and it can be identified that either the caseworker made an error in processing in the application, or if the submitted supporting documentation was not considered, the employer can apply for a correction under an Error Request Form.
 The form must be submitted within 14 calendar days from the date of the refusal decision.

 Sponsor licence processing FAQs